Interview with Rev. Robin A. Hannon, a wedding officiant in Maryland

 Hello!
 I am Robin Hannon of Abiding Love Wedding Officiant Services in Ellicott City, Maryland.
 I am a non-denominational wedding officiant that has been in this business since 2000.
 I have presided over religious, traditional, secular, and even theme weddings.

 My time is your time, and I am not on the clock when it comes to making sure that our focus is on you.
-Therefore, taking care of you is a number one priority.
+Therefore, taking care of you is the number one priority.
 I will be there with you to create vows that express your love and your journey, molding the ceremony into everything you wanted, needed, and expected it to be.

 As a wedding officiant, I strive to be organized and efficient.
 Teamwork with my clients is an essential part of what I do.
 I am a very creative problem solver and think quickly and well no matter the situation.
 Whatever your faith or background, I will work with you and for you to create that perfect moment that you will remember for the rest of your life.

 On a personal note, I am married, I have two daughters and four beautiful grandchildren.
-As well, have one Italian Greyhound that I spoil to death.
+As well, I have one Italian Greyhound that I spoil to death.
 My hobbies include singing in my local choir, making jewelry, and reading.

 How did you become a wedding officiant?